 - You have 1 person to lead the effort

 Management Tip: You will need to have a technical person on your team who is capable of configuring HubSpot during set up OR you can pay HubSpot to do this.
-Keep in mind, HubSpot won’t build an inbound marketing plan for you like a marketing agency will.
+Keep in mind, HubSpot won’t build an inbound marketing plan and marketing automation strategy for you like a marketing agency will.

 If you have a B2B focus, then you already know that you need to understand the type of business who buys from you AND the people who work for those companies.

 2. Start with just one Buyer Persona

 It is good to remind your team who your targets truly are!

 For example, below is a short summary of Fannit’s IDEAL buyer and buyer personas.

 - Headquarters located in the I5 corridor in WA (Vancouver to Lynden, WA)